neu-se/zeugma/artifact/README.md

 #### Example

-To test this command, compute heritability metrics using the corpora from the one-minute Zeugma-X campaign run in the directions above.
+To test this command, compute the heritability metrics using the corpus from the one-minute Zeugma-X campaign you ran
+above:

 ```shell
 mvn -pl :zeugma-evaluation-heritability \